Published: March 2020

 - Regional Capital with a population of 340,220 (over one million in the Belfast Region)

 - Young population.
-20% of people are aged under 15
+20 per cent of people are aged under 15

 - 7th Competitiveness Index ranks Belfast 7th out of 12 comparator cities